IBM-Cloud/terraform-provider-ibm/website/docs/d/space.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the input parameters that you can specify for your data source.

+- `name` - (Optional, String)  The name of your space.
-* `org` - (Required) The name of your IBM Cloud organization.
-You can retrieve the value by running the `ibmcloud iam orgs` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
+- `org` - (Deprecated, String) The name of your Cloud Foundry organization that the space belongs to.
+You can retrieve the value by running the `ibmcloud iam orgs` command in the IBM Cloud CLI.
-* `space` - (Deprecated) The name of your space.
+- `space` - (Deprecated, String)  The name of your Cloud Foundry space.
 You can retrieve the value by running the `ibmcloud iam spaces` command in the IBM Cloud CLI.
-* `name` - (Optional, string) The name of your space.

-## Attribute Reference
+## Attribute reference

-In addition to all arguments above, the following attributes are exported:

-* `id` - The unique identifier of the space.
+Review the output parameters that you can access after you retrieved your data source.

-* `managers` - The email addresses (associated with IBMid) of the users who have a manager role in this space.
+- `auditors` - (String) The email addresses (associated with IBMID) of the users who have an auditor role in this space.
-* `auditors` - The email addresses (associated with IBMid) of the users who have an auditor role in this space.
+- `developers` - (String) The email addresses (associated with IBMID) of the users who have a developer role in this space.
+- `id` - (String) The unique identifier of the space.
-* `developers` - The email addresses (associated with IBMid) of the users who have a developer role in this space.
+- `managers` - (String) The email addresses (associated with IBMID) of the users who have a manager role in this space.